BPO Trends and Predictions: Staying Ahead in a Rapidly Changing Industry

 Nearshore and offshore outsourcing have long helped businesses scale operations and reduce costs.
 As some BPO trends and predictions suggest, companies plan to increase their adoption of these strategies for global expansion.
 To learn more about nearshoring vs. offshoring, consider the differences below:

 • Nearshore outsourcing entails contracting with BPO firms in neighboring countries, usually in similar time zones.
-For example, a retail company in the U.S. partners with BPO providers in countries in Latin America for its customer service operation.
+For example, a retail company in the U.S. partners with BPO providers in countries in Latin America for its customer service operations.
 They hire bilingual agents to assist their American and Spanish customers.

 Top brands and tech giants have long outsourced to expand operations and access new markets.
-For example, The Coca-Cola Company initially outsourced its manufacturing and now has bottling partners operating worldwide.
+For example, the Coca-Cola Company initially outsourced its manufacturing and now has bottling partners operating worldwide.
 IBM is another example of a company that has outsourced 75% of its workforce globally to BPO providers.

 The advent of globalization paved the way for nearshore and offshore outsourcing.
 The world has become a global village, and outsourcing has become instrumental.